-- 1. Taking and distributing pictures of children is not allowed for ACTED staff in the framework of their professional duties. - Only persons duly authorized by ACTED Country Director in the countries or by ACTED Communication Department can take photos of children in connection with ACTED Programmes. - 3.
+- 1. Taking and distributing pictures of children is not allowed for Acted staff in the framework of their professional duties. - 2.
+Only persons duly authorized by Acted Country Director in the countries or by Acted Communication Department can take photos of children in connection with Acted Programmes. - 3.
 Authorized persons shall: - Comply with local practices and restrictions related to the reproduction of personal images before photographing or filming a child; - Obtain the child's express verbal consent and the written consent of the child's parent or guardian before photographing or filming the child.
 Within this framework, the objective and the use of the produced photographs will have to be explained; - Ensure that photographs, films, videos and other representations present children in a dignified and respectful manner and not in a vulnerable or submissive manner.
-Children must be dressed and must not pose in a manner that could be considered provocative or sexually suggestive; - Ensure that images are honest representations of context and reality. - 4.
+Children must be dressed and must not pose in a manner that could be considered provocative or sexually suggestive; - Ensure that images are honest representations of context and reality - Ensure file labels, meta data or text descriptions do not reveal identifying information about a child when sending images electronically or publishing images in any form. - 4.
 In addition, authorized persons shall: - Obtain the express consent of the child and the written consent of the child's parent or guardian before using an image for publications, advertising, fundraising, advocacy or other purposes, in print or online.
-The explicit (unwritten) consent of the child's parent or guardian is sufficient if the photos
+The explicit (unwritten) consent of the child's parent or guardian is sufficient if the photos are taken in the private home.
+The purpose and use of the photographs will be clearly specified to the consenting party; - Obtain explicit consent from the child, but not necessarily from the child's parent or guardian, for the images and photos with children from behind or at a distance (not identifiable; - Not reveal the identity of the information or divulge information such as to enable children to be identified or located in the image through the name of the photo files, as well as the metadata or

-- are taken in the private home.
-The purpose and use of the photographs will be clearly specified to the consenting party; - Obtain explicit consent from the child, but not necessarily from the child's parent or guardian, for the images and photos with children from behind or at a distance (not identifiable: - Not reveal the identity of the information or divulge information such as to enable children to be identified or located in the image through the name of the photo files, as well as the metadata or descriptions and texts associated with the photos, in the context of the dissemination, sending and publication in all their forms of electro-technical images; - Not publish identifiable photos of children on social networks or any other online media without the formal approval of ACTED's Communication Department. - 5.
-The use and publication online and print by ACTED of any photo with a child in the image is made by ACTED's Communication Department or after explicit approval by ACTED's Communication Department.
-ACTED's Communication Department will only publish photos with children in the image accompanied by supporting documents as detailed above.
+- descriptions and texts associated with the photos, in the context of the dissemination, sending and publication in all their forms of electro-technical images; - Not publish identifiable photos of children on social networks or any other online media without the formal approval of Acted's Communication Department. - 5.
+The use and publication online and print by Acted of any photo with a child in the image is made by Acted's Communication Department or after explicit approval by Acted's Communication Department.
+Acted's Communication Department will only publish photos with children in the image accompanied by supporting documents as detailed above.

-Article 18 - Obligation to report for ACTED staff
+Article 19 - Obligation to report for Acted staff